akrumel/f.lux/docs/tutorial/step-0.md

 ## The User Interface

-Performing these step will display the starting point application:
+Performing these steps will display the starting point application:

 ![Step-0 Screenshot](assets/step-0-screenshot.png)